jbrainz/testapp/README.md

-# testapp
-checking
-this is a test nothing more
+this is a scaffold of a react native setup